prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

 would work just fine as network connections too are just Read and Write calls.

 This helps simplify writing the code.
-Notice that those functions now no longer have to deal with opening and closing files, handling errors that are file related.
+Notice that those functions now no longer have to deal with opening and closing files, handling errors that are related to files.

 This explicitly conveys what the caller is responsible for and what can he do with it, given that the API can do just what the interface allows.